glibin/gameminer-faq/README_en.md

 ##  Giveaway which I entered was deleted; will I get back coal/gold?

 Yes, you will get back your gold.
+But no, you will not get back your coal.

 ## Can I give away the game if I just won it?